-- b) Other Property.
-If the applicant or dependents own real property other than that occupied as the principal residence, continued eligibility will depend on the applicant making a reasonable effort to: - 1.
-Dispose of the property at fair market value in order to convert the property into cash which can be applied toward meeting present need; or
+b) Other Property.

+If the applicant or dependents own real property other than that occupied as the principal residence, continued GA eligibility will depend on the applicant making a reasonable effort to:

-2. Obtain a loan against such property which may be used to meet present need.
-Applicants who transfer their excess property to a third party in order to become eligible for general assistance will be ineligible.
+- 1. Dispose of the property at fair market value in order to convert the property into cash which can be applied toward meeting present need; or - 2.
+Obtain a loan against such property which may be used to meet present need.
+Applicants who transfer their excess property to a third party in order to become eligible for GA will be ineligible.

 If an applicant is granted assistance in the form of a mortgage payment or capital improvement payment, the municipality may claim a lien against the property.
-The lien shall not be enforceable until the time of sale of the property or upon the death of the recipient (see also section 6.8 of this ordinance) (22 M.R.S.A. § 4320).
+The lien shall not be enforceable until the sale of the property or upon the death of the recipient (see also Ordinance § 6.8).
+22 M.R.S. § 4320.